trevor-dolby-at-ibm-com/ace-submodule-app1/files/README-jenkins.md

 java -jar jenkins.war --httpPort=8080
 ```
 See https://www.jenkins.io/doc/pipeline/tour/getting-started/ for details and download locations.
 Note
-that the docker plugins must be installed for the pipelin ein this repo to build successfully.
+that the docker plugins must be installed for the pipeline in this repo to build successfully.

 ## Getting started with the pipeline